Maximinodotpy/articles/037 - Color Scheme Store for Svelte/_blog/article.md

 ### Conclusion

 Thats it!
 We now have a custom store that we can use to toggle the color scheme in our application.
-This store will event register changes on other tabs, windows, and iframes.
+This store will even register changes on other tabs, windows, and iframes.

 In the video Below, you can see the store in action.